Corey4005/STEMNET-Daily-Files/README.md

 └── station_data

 # To Run
-The data can be pulled from [the University of Alabama Huntsville Server](data.al.climate.com) and processed into daily files by running the following command in the directory containing the python software.
+The data can be pulled from [data.al.climate.com](https://data.alclimate.com/) and processed into daily files by running the following command in the directory containing the python software.
 ```
 python main.py
 ```